Georgia Gwinnett College

 Georgia Gwinnett College (Georgia Gwinnett or GGC) is a public college in Lawrenceville, Georgia.
 It is a member of the University System of Georgia.
 Georgia Gwinnett College opened on August 18, 2006.
-It has grown from its original 118 students in 2006 to approximately 12,000 students in 2019.
+It has grown from its original 118 students in 2006 to approximately 12,000 students in 2024.

 History

 Beginnings

-The county purchased 160 acres of land located off Georgia 316 and Collins Hill Road in 1994 and designated it specifically for the development of a college campus.
+In September 1987, the present day Georgia Gwinnett College used to be part of the then DeKalb College, in which only one building was built at the time, with the name of the building being the University System Center.
+At the time, the campus was jointly partnered with several other colleges, including University of Georgia and Georgia State University.
+In addition, the county purchased 160 acres of land located off Georgia 316 and Collins Hill Road in 1994 to solely designate it for the development of a college campus.
 Five years later, the Georgia Legislature allocated nearly $20 million for the signature building which serves as the focal point on the campus today.

-Site construction began in June 2000 to establish the Gwinnett University Center (GUC), a partnership among several state institutions.
+Major site construction began in June 2000 to establish the Gwinnett University Center (GUC).
 The board of regents approved a public-private venture to construct the first classroom building on the new campus.
 The new 120,000 square-foot building was constructed in 10 months.

 In October 2004, the Georgia Board of Regents voted to create a new four-year college in Gwinnett County.
 The new college would inhabit the GUC campus and replace the four institutions then offering courses on the site.

 The Georgia General Assembly passed legislation calling for the foundation of the college in March 2005.
 That same year, Gov. Perdue deferred a $5 million appropriation in the 2006 state budget for a 29,000 square-foot classroom building.

 Daniel J. Kaufman was the college's first president.
 A month later, the Board voted to name the institution "Georgia Gwinnett College."

 Before the end of the year, the board of regents approved several initial bachelor degree programs: Bachelor of Science with a major in biology, a Bachelor of Science with a major in psychology, a Bachelor of Science in education with a major in early childhood education (including eligibility for certification in special education), a Bachelor of Applied Science with a major in technology management, a Bachelor of Business Administration with a major in general business, a Bachelor of Science in radiologic technology, and a Bachelor of Science in nursing.

-Georgia Gwinnett College opened on August 18, 2006.
+When Georgia Gwinnett College opened on August 18, 2006, it got dissociated from Georgia Perimeter College, to officially be formed as part of the USG.
 The college accepted 118 juniors as its first students.
 The following fall, GGC admitted its first freshman class.
 In 2008, the college held its inaugural commencement ceremony, graduating 17 students.

 Georgia Gwinnett received accreditation from the Commission on Colleges of the Southern Association of Colleges and Schools in June 2009.
 GGC began offering majors in History, Exercise Science, Mathematics, Special Education, English, Political Science and Criminal Justice/Criminology.